RyanTL/lucida/README.md

-# Business Consultant Website
+# Lucida Management Group

-This project is a simple website for a business consultant, built using HTML, CSS, JavaScript, PHP, and SQL with an XAMPP database.
+This project is built using HTML, CSS, JavaScript, PHP, and SQL with an XAMPP database.
 The website includes several pages that provide information about the consultant's services, training programs, and contact details.

 ## Project Structure

 The project is organized as follows:

 ```
-business-consultant-website
+lucida
 ├── public
 │   ├── css
 │   │   └── style.css          # CSS styles for the website